GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

   :end-before: <!-- SPHINX_HYDROFRACTURE_BC_END -->

-The base block includes instructions to set the initial in-situ properties and stress.
+The base block includes instructions to set the initial in-situ properties and stresses.
-It also is used to specify the external mechanical boundaries on the system.
+It is also used to specify the external mechanical boundaries on the system.
 In this example, we are using roller-boundary conditions (zero normal-displacement).
 Depending upon how close they are to the fracture, they can significantly effect its growth.
 Therefore, it is important to test whether the size of the model is large enough to avoid this.